msjimc/circularMT/Program/README.md

 This folder contains the precompiled program, dll and config files as both individual files and a zip file.
 Due to heightened security by some organisation's IT departments it may not be possible to run a program extracted from a zip file.
 Consequently, you may have to try downloading the program both ways until one way works.

+## Note

+The images refer to downloading AgileStructure.exe and AgileStructure.zip, but the process is the same.

 <hr />

 * [Downloading the zip file](#downloading-the-zip-file)